orizens/orizens.com/src/pages/blog/2013-07-24-integrating-backbone-view-backbone-model-jquery-plugin.md

 The next challenge I had was related to usability when using this auto complete feature.
 The expected behaviour when choosing a certain suggestion of the result (pressing enter on the result) results in 2 operations:

-  * Updating the input box with the selected suggested term &#8211; This is handled by the plugin.
+  * Updating the input box with the selected suggested term - This is handled by the plugin.
   * Notifying Echoes about the new query so it can fetch the appropriate results form youtube.

 <!--RndAds-->

 ## Connecting the suggestion to the Backbone.Model

-The auto complete plugin exposes a &#8220;select&#8221; function api.
+The auto complete plugin exposes a "select" function api.
 This function runs whenever a selection of the suggested results has been made.
 This function receives 2 arguments: event & ui.

-The selected term can be retrieved from the &#8220;ui&#8221; argument by pointing to: &#8220;ui.item.value&#8221;.
+The selected term can be retrieved from the "ui" argument by pointing to: "ui.item.value".

-To have easy access to Echoes Model, I binded the &#8220;select&#8221; function with the scope of the MediaSearch View &#8211; so i can access to &#8220;this.model&#8221; within this function &#8211; and update the model with the new query:
+To have easy access to Echoes Model, I binded the "select" function with the scope of the MediaSearch View - so i can access to "this.model" within this function - and update the model with the new query:

 <pre class="brush:js">activateAutoComplete: function() {
 	this.$search.autocomplete({